RandomStudio/intermezzo/README.md

 Making MIDI interfacing with NodeJS even easier.
 Quick, quicker... [prestissimo](https://en.wiktionary.org/wiki/prestissimo)!

+Depends on [node-midi](https://github.com/justinlatimer/node-midi) - excellent for the low-level interface, but not particularly easy to use.
+Also inspired by [easymidi](https://github.com/dinchak/node-easymidi) which works well but lacks TypeScript support and some other conveniences.

 ## Beta functionality

 This module currently only supports input/output for the following types of MIDI messages: